Controller face plates won't be available until mid March 2020.

 This is how I've allocated the 37 ports using specific connectors to make connections easy.
 The above list reflects what can actually connect to these ports, these are only labels.
 For example, after 16 relays you would use some 5v PWM ports or use some relay ports for more digital sensors.

-- 16 Relays for AC outlets - one DB9 serial socket + 8 header pins
+- 16 Relays for AC Outlets - two DB9 serial sockets

-- 4 Heavy Duty DC ports - each port has a 2 pin pluggable screw terminal connector
+- 7 Heavy Duty DC Ports - each port has a 2 pin pluggable screw terminal connector

 - 1 Emergency Backup Float Switch Port - uses a 2 pin pluggable screw terminal connector